 Bennett Vineyards & Wine Company

 Located near Cheshire, Oregon, Bennett Vineyards is only 25 minutes from downtown Eugene.
 Bennett sits on an 85-acre farm focused on perfecting Pinot Noir made in traditional Burgundy fashion.
 There is inside seating available in the tasting room as well as a heated outside tent.
 During the winter season, guests are encouraged to bring picnics and snacks.

 Benton-Lane straddles Benton and Lane County on beautiful acreage adjacent to a golf course and overlooking the valley.
 The vintners at Benton-Lane have taken exceptional care with each step in the winemaking process since wine was first produced here in 1991.
 The tasting room has a lovely patio with a woodfire pizza oven that gets fired up for special events.
 On a rainy day, enjoy an artisan cheese and meat plate with an unforgettable glass of wine inside their charming tasting room.
 Reservations are encouraged.

 Brigadoon Wine Company

 Enter Brigadoon Wine Company's intimate tasting room and you'll be greeted by Gracie, the darling old golden retriever.
 Sit with a glass of wine produced by the family operation and enjoy the unique view of a secluded canyon brimming with wildlife.
 The charming tasting room is tiny, so reservations are recommended.

-King Estate Winery is one of the most iconic wineries in the Willamette Valley.
-Their wines are made with organic grapes grown on their USA-certified Biodynamic® estate - the only biodynamic vineyards in Oregon.
-Their restaurant offers fine dining paired perfectly with wine and the grand views of the valley.
-Take a tour to learn about the history of the site.
+King Estate is one of the most iconic wineries in the Willamette Valley.
+Their wines are made with organic grapes grown on their USA-certified Biodynamic® estate.
 Watch for large birds of prey soaring through the vineyard as this is a release site for rehabilitated raptors in partnership with Cascades Raptor Center.
-Reservations are required for meals in the restaurant.